Bus42/scroll-to-top/README.md

 ## What’s Your Function?

-first is our handleScroll function, which will check the window location on scroll.
+First is our handleScroll function, which will check the window location on scroll.
 ```
 const handleScroll = () => {
   if (window.scrollY > 100) {